 top of page

-by Alan Hordacre - February 2026
+by Gil Craig & Alan Hordacre

 Two windows have minor cracks and PVC downpipes have been melted or burnt on three sides of the main building.
 Plans are afoot to make the necessary repairs.
-Tanks will need testing for retardant pollution and may need to be cleaned.
-The centre will remain closed to the public until repairs are completed.
+Water tanks will need to be cleaned due to retardant pollution.
+Signage and markers along the walk trails need to be replaced.

 We encourage new members (a share to your friends appreciated) or cash donations via our membership page to assist with the repairs to Twertup and foster the rehabilitation, recovery and protection of the unique flora and fauna disrupted and displaced by the fire.